ku-sldg/plih/_simple/3-Failure.md

 ### Eval

-Let's change the type signature of the `ABE` `eval` function just a bit and define a new function called `evalErr` that returns either a n `ABE` term or a string representing an error:
+Let's change the type signature of the `ABE` `eval` function just a bit and define a new function called `evalErr` that returns either an `ABE` term or a string representing an error:

 {% highlight haskell %}
 evalErr :: ABE -> Either String ABE